immstudios/nebula/README.md

 Installation
 ------------

-Use [nebula-setup](https://github.com/immstudios/nebula-setup) repository to install prerequisites.
+See **nebula-setup** repository for installation scripts and instructions.

 Need help?
 ----------

-Professional support for Nebula is provided by [Nebula broadcast](http://nebulabroadcast.com)
+Professional support for Nebula is provided by [Nebula broadcast](https://nebulabroadcast.com)